xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/cannot_access_the_store.md

 In **X-Cart versions below 5.4.0.0**, you can find your Hard and Soft reset links in your store's Admin area on the Safe mode page (**System tools** > **Safe mode**).

 You can also find the same links in an email message that was sent to the administrator mailbox after X-Cart installation.
-For X-Cart versions 5.1.9 and later, the message subject reads "**Soft and Hard reset links for your store!**", for earlier versions - "**New safe mode access key has been generated!**".
+For X-Cart versions 5.1.9 and later, the message subject reads "Soft and Hard reset links for your store!", for earlier versions - "New safe mode access key has been generated!".

 The format of the reset links is as follows: